If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 The treatment for such conditions would be to address and reverse these conditions on a case by case basis.

-Repleting nutrients, avoiding endocrine disruptors, managing your stress and even weight loss may lead to natural improvement in thyroid function and these steps should not be ignored.
+Repleting nutrients, avoiding endocrine disruptors, managing your stress, and even weight loss may lead to a natural improvement in thyroid function and these steps should not be ignored.

 Furthermore, these factors may also compound existing thyroid disease and make thyroid function worse.

-In cases such as these it's always important to address and treat those problems which you are capable of influencing.
+In cases such as these, it’s always important to address and treat those problems that you are capable of influencing.